 Europipe, Mülheim, United Metallurgical Company, Chelyabinsk Pipe-Rolling Plant, and Chelyabinsk were awarded contracts to supply steel pipes for the two pipelines in March 2016.
 The contract includes the delivery of 2,500km of large-diameter pipes weighing approximately 2.2Mt.

 Allseas was awarded a contract by Nord Stream to perform offshore pipe-laying works for the pipeline project in February 2017.
 The contract also includes the provision of pipe-laying vessels, Solitaire, Pioneering Spirit, and Audacia.

 Wasco Coatings Germany was contracted in September 2016 to provide concrete weight coating services and pipes for Nord Stream 2 project.
 In June 2017 Blue Water Shipping was awarded a $46m sub-contract by Wasco Coatings for handling, storage, and transportation of the pipeline segments.

 Bokaalis-Van Oord was awarded the $291m rock placement contract for the Nord Stream 2 pipeline project in July 2017.

 Saipem has been awarded the contract for providing the pipe-laying vessel C10, to be used during the construction of the pipeline.

 Controversies around Nord Stream 2 pipeline project

 The project has been surrounded by controversies since its inception.
-Ukraine has filed a lawsuit with the Energy Community Secretariat seeking action against the construction of the pipeline.
-It has also appealed to the European Commission to terminate the gas project as it is against Ukraine's interest.
+Ukraine filed a lawsuit with the Energy Community Secretariat seeking action against the construction of the pipeline.
+It also appealed to the European Commission to terminate the gas project as it is against Ukraine’s interest.
 The route of the pipeline circumvents certain nations such as Ukraine, which stand to lose high-transit fees.